Antivirus pioneer John McAfee found dead in Spanish prison

 Published

-His death came hours after a Spanish court announced that it had approved his extradition to the US.Full Article

-His death came hours after a Spanish court announced that it had approved his extradition to the US.Full Article

-Antivirus software pioneer John McAfee was found dead in his prison cell in Spain shortly after a court approved his extradition to..
+MADRID (AP) — John McAfee, the creator of McAfee antivirus software, was found dead in his jail cell near Barcelona in an apparent suicide Wednesday, hours after a Spanish court approved his extradition to the United States to face tax charges punishable by decades in prison, authorities said.

-Allen Martin reports on Silicon Valley antivirus mogul John McAfee being found dead in his Spanish prison cell of an apparent..
+The eccentric cryptocurrency promoter and tax opponent whose history of legal troubles spanned from Tennessee to Central America to the Caribbean was discovered at the Brians 2 penitentiary in northeastern Spain.
+Security personnel tried to revive him, but the jail’s medical team finally certified his death, a statement from the regional Catalan government said.

+"A judicial delegation has arrived to investigate the causes of death,” the statement said, adding that “everything points to death by suicide.”